wafflespeanut/scripts/octopress-blog/source/_posts/2015-07-05-a-pythonist-getting-rusty-these-days-dot.markdown

 As I got to know more and more about Rust, I began to look for ways to make my code more *efficient*.
 Honestly, I had to rewrite my entire diary to achieve that.
 I changed the data structure, the encryption scheme, the options it provided, etc., that one day it got quite big, (~500 lines of code) that I had to shift it to [a new repository](https://github.com/Wafflespeanut/biographer).

-I realized that translating the diary is probably a bad idea at this point.
+At this point, I realized that translating the diary is probably a bad idea.
 Luckily, there was one thing I could offer.
 My diary supported *searching* through the encrypted stories.
-This is where high-level languages suck.
+This is where scripting languages (like Python) suck, in the sense that they take too much time.
 So, I decided to integrate Rust into my diary, by writing a library (which can search at lightning speed!).
 To achieve that, I had two things in mind - [FFI](http://en.wikipedia.org/wiki/Foreign_function_interface) and concurrency, which Rust handled quite *nicely*.
 That's where my life as a *Rustacean* began.

 # Some things I liked...